Image and video hosting by TinyPic

 “The Twelve Tribes of Israel sounds systems would often feature a long segment of “orthodox” music before their entertainers took up the microphone.
 This would happen on Jah Love Muzik sessions but often when the tapes would surface they were usually edits which would focus, naturally, on Brigadier Jerry in full flow.
 However this is unusual in that it has Briggy introducing, with minimal deejaying, a host of rare Twelve Tribes music which only ever appeared in very limited numbers.
 Music from mystical artists like Dan Hutson & The Seers, David Roots, Ewan Napthali, Sangie “Gad” Davis and The Visionaires make this a real Jah Love treat to hear.”

-Download
+Download 2016

-Jah Love Muzik @ Castleton, St Mary, 23rd December 1980
+Jahlovemuzik @ Castleton, St Mary, 23rd December 1980

 Brigadier Jerry